 Remember every single case is assessed on its own merits, and the vast majority of otherwise well-balanced dogs with law-abiding, caring owners will not have their dogs destroyed.
 Although I speak generally, most dogs involved with the Dangerous Dogs Act will have never shown aggressive behaviour before and are unlikely to do so again and so these dogs are not likely to be destroyed.

 Before I finish this subject, allow me to address another element, which is the subject that sometimes arises of when the owner decides that if their dog bites another person, it should be taken to the vets without hesitation, and put to sleep there and then.
-I realise the decision will depend on the dog’s nature, history and the severity of the bite or dog attack, but such a response is in most cases is unnecessary and so I encourage the owner to take stock as emotions return to normal and that various enquiries can be made in terms of behaviour adjustment, combined with suitable methods of management.
+I realise the decision will depend on the dog’s nature, history and the severity of the bite or dog attack, but such a response is in most cases is unnecessary and so I encourage the owner to take stock whilst emotions return to normal and that various enquiries can be made in terms of behaviour adjustment, combined with suitable methods of management.
 Before such dramatic measures are taken, I think we owe it to the dog to be sure that everything was done before we quickly opt to destroy the dog.

 4. If my dog bites someone, will the police seize my dog?

 Much of this was addressed in number 3 above, ‘If my dog bites someone will it be put to sleep?’ but it is still worthy of further clarification.